adrian2793/hydrogen/readme.md

 >
 > - You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits

+> [!NOTICE]
+> The licensor cannot revoke these freedoms as long as you follow the license terms

 > [!TIP]
 > Check out the [official docs](/docs/readme.md)